Emergency Dentistry – Weatherford, TX

 Chipped/ Broken Tooth

-Collect any pieces of your tooth that you can and make sure to bring them with you to our office.
+Collect any pieces of your tooth that you can and make sure to bring them with you to our dental office.
 Apply a cold compress to your face to reduce swelling and take painkillers as needed.
 If the tooth has become sharp or jagged in any way, you can cover it with dental cement to prevent cutting your gums or other sensitive oral tissue.

 Do your best to locate the tooth and stay calm.
 Once found, pick it up by the crown portion only and avoid touching the root or any tissue still attached.
 Use cool water to gently rinse off any dirt or debris, then place it back into your tooth socket to keep it preserved.
 You can also keep it preserved for up to one hour by placing it in milk, saltwater or saliva.
 We’ll do everything we can to save your tooth and restore your smile.